1Password/scim-examples/beta/docker/README.md

 </details>
 <br />

-Similar information is presented graphically by accessing your SCIM Bridge URL in a web browser.
-Sign in with your bearer token to view status information and download container log files.
+To view this information in a visual format, visit your SCIM bridge URL in a web browser.
+Sign in with your bearer token, then you can view status information and download container log files.

 ## Connect your identity provider